Telefonica/prometheus-kafka-adapter/README.md

 ## output

 It is able to write JSON or Avro-JSON messages in a kafka topic, depending on the `SERIALIZATION_FORMAT` configuration variable.

+Metric metadata can be included in the JSON output, if the `PROM_API_ENDPOINT` is set to correct API endpoint of the prometheus service, eg http://localhost:9090/api/v1/metadata
 ### JSON

 ```json